Music Dashboard

 Data Integrity: UNIQUE(platform, region, rank, date) in MusicTop100 prevents duplicate entries for the same rank on the same day/platform/region.

-Efficient Loading: INSERT OR IGNORE is used extensively to add new chart entries, genres, and song-genre links without causing errors if the data already exists.
+Efficient Loading: INSERT OR IGNORE is used extensively to add new chart entries, artists, songs, genres, and their respective links without causing errors if the data already exists.

 SQL Views for Analysis

-vw_MusicChartsWithGenres: Joins chart data with genres, filters out the generic 'Music' category unless it is the only one associated with a song entry (converting those solo 'Music' entries to NULL), and filters to the latest date only.
+vw_MusicChartsWithGenres: This view joins MusicTop100 (for the latest date) with the Artists, Songs, and Genres lookup tables.
+It also implements logic to filter out the generic 'Music' category unless it is the only one associated with a song entry, and converts those solo 'Music' entries to NULL for cleaner genre analysis.

-vw_MusicRankChanges_Daily: Calculates daily rank changes using LAG(), assigning a score (101-rank) for new/re-entries compared to the previous day ranking if available.
-Calculates for all dates.
+vw_MusicRankChanges_Daily: Calculates daily rank changes using LAG(), assigning a score (101-rank) for new/re-entries based on their current rank if no previous day's rank is found or if the gap is more than one day.
+This view includes data for all historical dates.

-vw_MusicRankChanges_Weekly: Calculates weekly rank changes comparing to 7 days prior using logic involving CTEs and joins, assigning a score (101-rank) for new/re-entries within the week if available.
-Calculates for all dates.
+vw_MusicRankChanges_Weekly: Calculates weekly rank changes by comparing to data from 7 days prior, assigning a score (101-rank) for new/re-entries if no rank was found for the prior week.
+This view includes data for all historical dates.

-(Note: The update_music_gsheet.py script applies a WHERE date = MAX(date) filter when querying the Daily and Weekly views to get only the latest changes).
+(Note: The update_music_gsheet.py script applies a WHERE date = (SELECT MAX(date) FROM MusicTop100) filter when querying the Daily and Weekly rank change views to export only the latest changes to Google Sheets).

 Setup & Usage